App Service networking features

 Hybrid Connections is popular for development, but it's also used in production applications.
 It's great for accessing a web service or database, but it's not appropriate for situations that involve creating many connections.

-The regional virtual network integration feature enables you to place the back end of your app in a subnet in a Resource Manager virtual network in the same region as your app.
+The virtual network integration feature enables you to place the back end of your app in a subnet in a Resource Manager virtual network.
+The virtual network must be in the same region as your app.
 This feature isn't available from an App Service Environment, which is already in a virtual network.
 Use cases for this feature:

 - Access resources in Resource Manager virtual networks in the same region.